adap/flower/doc/source/how-to-use-clientapp.rst

 * :code:`app.train()`
 * :code:`app.evaluate()`
-* :code:`app.query()`

-which, you guessed it, runs the training, evaluation, and query on client-side data.
+which runs the training and evaluation on client-side data.

 .. admonition:: Important
     :class: important